platformsh/platformsh-docs/docs/src/configuration/routes/https.md

             fi
 ```

+(If you have [renamed the default branch](/guides/general/default-branch.md) from `master` to something else, modify the above example accordingly.)

 The above cron task will run on the 1st and 15th of the month at 10 am (UTC), and, if the current environment is the master branch, it will run `platform redeploy` on the current project and environment.
 The `--yes` flag will skip any user-interaction.
 The `--no-wait` flag will cause the command to complete immediately rather than waiting for the redeploy to complete.
 We recommend adjusting the cron schedule to whenever is off-peak time for your site, and to random days within the month.

 {{< note theme="warning" >}}